Monitor Remote Control — DDC/CI monitor control for Linux

 Control your monitors with DDC/CI.
 Adjust brightness, contrast, input sources, and color presets.
 Auto-brightness based on sun position with smooth transitions.

-Brightness that follows a natural curve
+Brightness that follows the sun

 The sun sets your schedule